Family is at the heart of everything

 For a long time the strongest drink you could get here was a double ginger beer on the rocks: we were officially a dry hotel (if you ignore sneaky hipflasks) until we opened our first bar in 1994.
 You wouldn’t think it now, looking at our wall of whisky and mixologists shaking up perfect cocktails.

 Other things have changed too.
 We built our first self-catering lodges and cabins in 1998.
-Then we opened Action Glen in 2003, followed by Big Country – the home of our legendary kids’ club.
+Then we opened Action Glen in 2003, with more activities than you can shake a stick at.
+But we didn’t stop there, in 2006 we opened BIG Country – the home of our legendary kids’ club.
+In fact, it’s the largest registered childcare facility in Britain and offers inclusive childcare for 2 to 12-years olds when staying at Crieff Hydro.

 Expanding the family

-We’re now part of a family of eight hotels across Scotland.
-Like true Scots, we’ve got relatives everywhere: from our outdoorsy cousins in Glencoe, to a much-loved great aunt in Peebles!
+We’re now part of a family of seven hotels across Scotland.
+And like true Scots, we’ve got relatives everywhere – from our outdoorsy cousins in Glencoe, to a much-loved great aunt in Peebles.